dominalafisica/vivid-meadow-hub/content/_index.md

       title: Domina la Física
       text: |
         Providing free resources for a rigorous and comprehensive understanding of physics.
-        Problem solving as well as mathematical derivations and demonstrations
+        Focusing on problem solving as well as mathematical derivations and demonstrations.
       cta:
         label: Explore Physics Notes
         url: docs/